soccermatics/twelve-gpt-educational/model cards/model-card-wvs-chat.md

 ## Intended use

 The _primary use case_ of this wordalisation is eductional.
 It shows how to convert a dataframe of statistics about countries into a text that discusses a chosen country.
 The statistics relate to various social and political values, however we note that the results should be understood in the context of the WVS and the research in which the metrics were derived.
 The purpose of the wordalisation and chat functionality is to use the capacities of an LLM to make the statistics more digestible for a human reader, rather than to investigate the validity of the WVS study.

-This version cannot be used for insight generation purposes, i.e. data analysis, firstly because we do not guarantee the quality of the data and because functionality is limited.
+This chatbot cannot be used for insight generation purposes, i.e. data analysis, firstly because we do not guarantee the quality of the data and because functionality is limited.
 Data analysis is thus _out of scope_.
 Use of the chat for queries not relating to the data at hand is also _out of scope_.

+We would also strongly oppose the generalization or stereotyping of any group of people and emphasize that this chatbot cannot and should not be used to represent the values any country or its population.

 ## Factors

 The World Value Survey metric Wordalisation relates to 66 countries that took part in the 2017-2022 survey.
 We would like to state that any conversations about countries not included in the survey are not guaranteed to hold any merit.
 We would also like note that the participants of these surveys are only a small sample of the population with the biggest sample from a given country being 4000.
-Therefore, the values presented here cannot be representative of a an entire population of a country.
+Therefore, the values presented here cannot be representative of an entire population of a country.

 ## Datasets